 Optimizing a new process can be very costly and time-consuming, but it doesn’t have to be.
 The challenges include dozens of parameters, changes in workflow, equipment decisions, facility layout, and scheduling both product and manpower.
 And the cost associated with experimentation isn’t cheap.
-Consider that you will need to pay for raw materials, manpower, possible rental of equipment, and use of space.
+When scaling up food production, consider that you will need to pay for raw materials, manpower, possible rental of equipment, and use of space.
 This is an especially high price to pay when you’re also unlikely to fully optimize a process using experimentation alone.

 Hundreds of questions need to be answered to properly scale up:

 - What ingredients will be used?

 - Which sizes of equipment will be needed?